 - Historical Character's Fictional Relative: It's heavily implied that Mary's uncle Albert is Albert Einstein.

 - Hostile Terraforming: Downplayed.
 The rats are burning toys to din the sky so the surface world is more suitable for them.

 - Considering the Nazis compared "undesirables" (especially Jews) to rats, the infamous "Ratzis" are pretty ironic indeed.

 - On a similar note, a couple of the Rat King's songs are pretty jazzy, even though the Nazis hated jazz.

-- A Nazi by Any Other Name: The Rat King, who even operates toy crematoria!
+- A Nazi by Any Other Name: The Rat King and his army of "Ratzis", who even operate toy crematoria!

 - Rewritten Pop Version: One of the film's major selling points was that the ballet's timeless score would have new lyrics by Tim Rice.

 - Soundtrack Dissonance: The Rat King gets the band to play upbeat music while the rats burn toys and he takes photos of the crying children.